DigitexOfficial/digitex_api_doc/trading_ws.md

 }
 ```

 `orderIds` contains an array of `clOrdId`s which have been created by the exchange to close the contract.

+If an error occurs (e.g. unknown `contractId`) an array `orderIds` will be empty and `errCode` will be set to appropriate value.

 Trader also will receive `orderStatus` and `orderFilled` messages related to these orders.
 The latter one will contain the information about affected contracts.

 ```json
 {